Jussie Smollett Must Surrender for Arrest on a Class 4 Felony

 The state’s attorney’s office approved disorderly conduct charges against “Empire” actor Jussie Smollett, said spokesman Robert Foley.
-The charge is a Class 4 felony.
+The charge is a Class 4 felony, which can bring a sentence of three years.
 Smollett is expected to appear in bond court Thursday, Foley said.

 Chicago Police spokesman Anthony Guglielmi tweeted Wednesday evening, “Detectives will make contact with his legal team to negotiate a reasonable surrender for his arrest.”